 How to Winterize your Pipes

-Take a quick survey look for any water pipes exposed to the elements – typically, this would include the main pipe entering the house (located typically with the water shut-off valve), irrigation lines, backflow preventers and, if applicable, swamp cooler lines and swimming pool lines.
+Take a quick survey and look for any water pipes exposed to the elements.
+Typically, this would include the main pipe entering the house (located with the water shut-off valve), irrigation lines, backflow preventers and, if applicable, swamp cooler lines and swimming pool lines.

-Any water line that is normally exposed to the elements, where water does not constantly move, is a potential candidate for freezing.
-There are a variety of ways to protect exposed lines with pipe insulation.
-Pipe insulation is a low cost solution to protect pipes from freezing and can be purchased at local hardware stores.
+Any water line that is exposed to the elements, where water does not constantly move, is a potential candidate for freezing.
+The exposed lines can be protected with pipe insulation, which is a low-cost solution that can be purchased at local hardware stores.

 What if it’s too late and your pipes freeze?

 During an extended or severe cold spell, your pipes can freeze, even if you take all the proper precautions.
 If you think you know where the freeze occurred and you want to try thawing it yourself, the easiest tool to use is a hair dryer.
 DO NOT under any circumstances use an open flame.
 Using the hair dryer, wave the warm air back and forth along the pipe.
 DO NOT heat only one spot on the pipe, as this can cause it to burst.
 If you don’t have a hair dryer, you can wrap the frozen section with rags or towels and pour hot water over them.
 It’s messy, but it works.
 Be careful when heating the pipe.
 It may already be broken and just not leaking because the water is frozen.
 When you thaw it out, the water could come gushing out.
 Be ready to run for the main water shut-off valve if necessary.